mpenet/pact/README.md

 /!\ WIP - everything is subject to change

-Tiny libary allowing you to generate json-schema from clojure specs.
+Tiny library allowing you to generate json-schema from clojure specs.

 # Rationale